jackr276/N-Puzzle-Solver-HTTP-Server/README.md

 ```
 Following this step, the video below details the full functionality of the project, and how to use it:

+### Demonstration
 https://github.com/user-attachments/assets/658c3008-3850-417f-8e93-d1c65d70f9fc

+## Future ideas and potential improvements
+This project has been a bit of a rabbit hole in terms of learning about networking, signals, and so much more.
+I do think that there are 2 main places for improvement.
+The first being some kind of memory suballocation system.
+There are so many calls to `malloc`, especially in the N-Puzzle Solver system, that do slow down the entire operation.
+I think that a custom memory pool system that allocates a large chunk of memory and then divides it up amongst recipients would be a great way to improve speed.
+Along the same lines of memory pooling, the calls to the creation/deletion of threads are also expensive and slow down the operation.
+Some kind of thread pool system that creates many threads at once, and allows for the reuse of already created threads, would greatly improve the performance.
+I have my eye on both of these for future projects.